allure-framework/allurectl/cookbook.md

 ```bash
 wget https://github.com/allure-framework/allurectl/releases/latest/download/allurectl_linux_amd64 -O ./allurectl
 chmod +x ./allurectl
 ```

+You need to select the binary file suitable for your OS and CPU architecture from [the available options](https://github.com/allure-framework/allurectl/releases/latest).

+## allurectl working modes

+There are two modes:

+1. Non-CI mode
+2. CI mode

+After **allurectl** starts from the command line, it checks whether CI server specific variables are present in its context.

+### Non-CI mode

+If CI server specific variables are absent, the data upload is considered as manual upload from local PC (i.e. not from a CI pipeline).

+Local upload does not allow using of launch parameters, job-run parameters.

+### CI mode

+If CI server specific variables are present, the data upload is considered as work in CI pipeline's context and this allows using of launch parameters, job-run parameters.

+## Allure TestOps API token

+Before you will be able to use `allurectl`, you need to generate Allure TestOps secret token in your profile, so `allurectl` will be able to be authenticated on Allure TestOps side.

+The process of getting of the API token is described in [Allure TestOps documentation](https://docs.qameta.io/allure-testops/integrations/com/allure-token/).

 ## Test connection

-### Allure TestOps API token

-Before you will be able to test the connection, you need to generate Allure TestOps secret token in your profile, so `allurectl` will be properly authenticated on Allure TestOps side.

-1. Go to Allure TestOps
-2. Click your avatar to invoke user menu
-3. Proceed to **Your Profile**
-4. Go to the section **API Tokens!**
-5. Generate a new one and name it so you understand where it is used.
-6. Copy Token.

-### Checking the connection

-> This needs to be used just for connection check purposes.
-Do not use this command in your pipelines.
+> This needs to be used just for connection check purposes only.
+Do not use this command in your pipelines to authenticate the test results upload process.
 > The authentication for test results upload routines is done otherwise (see below).

 This could be done from your local computer or in a CI pipeline.